sialboat/sialboat/README.md

 Morning!
 I'm Silas
 ===================================================================================================================================

-I study Music Technology at NYU.
-By proxy, I am interested in Computer Science & Electrical Engineering.
-I am actively learning about Digital Signal Processing, Electronnics & Embedded Systems, as well as Machine Learning and Music Information Retrieval.
+I study Music Technology, Computer Science, and Electrical Engineering at NYU.

 *   🖥️  [portfolio](http://sialboat.github.io)
 *   ✉️  You can contact me at sw5983 (a † ) nyu edu